 Myanmar Adventure: Only for Brave Travellers

-Venture into the remote region of Eastern Shan and discover a world of diversity and wander along the old opium trials of Myanmar.
+Venture into the remote region of Eastern Shan and discover a world of diversity and wander along the old opium trails of Myanmar.

 "Andrea did a wonderful job designing an itinerary to suit three generations of diverse interests, and was flexible and responsive to last minute changes and requests.
 He showed us many hidden treasures of this beautiful region that would have missed we're it not for him."